This is a Very Special Restarter Story. Here's Why...

 Nothing validates the existence of JobsForHer more than stories like these and nothing fuels our efforts more to reach out to ever more women to get back to work, and infinitely more companies to open up their doors.

-After all, it’s never too late to restart your career!
+After all, it’s never too late to start, restart and rise in your career!